 Credit and debit card theft is one of the earliest forms of cybercrime, and it continues to persist today.
 At the high crime levels, criminal hacking gangs organize and execute sophisticated cyber theft, often by accessing the online databases of major companies.
-Some of the biggest cyber thefts to date include:
+Two of the biggest cyber thefts in 2019 were:

 Cyber Theft Malware Targets Windows Users